-The Infectious Disease & Translational Medicine Division is comprised of four Resource Cores: Mucosal Immunology Core, Virology Immunology Core, the High Throughput Molecular Profiling Core, and the Computer Data Analysis Core.
+The Infectious Disease & Translational Medicine Division is comprised of three Resource Cores: Virology & Immunology Core (V&IC), the High Throughput Molecular Profiling Core, and the Computer Data Analysis Core.
 Through these cores, the division supports the following programs: Core Research Program, Affiliate Research Program and Training Program.

 The division includes both core and affiliate investigators with a broad spectrum of active research programs.
 The Core Research Program currently includes core investigators maintaining active research programs in the following areas: